If you're hunting for the best wireless mouse, then we've got you covered right here.

 It should be a nice and comfortable mouse to hold with a smooth rubberised costing and tactile buttons that also features a rather minimalistic design.
 Its white colouring also ensures this mouse could look good in practically any gaming setup.

-You'll find it features a 16,000 DPI Owl-Eye sensor which should be ample for all your gaming needs, especially within FPS titles, for instance.
-The Kain 202 AIMO also utilises Roccat's Titan Click feature, which should allow for some accurate and responsive button presses.
+You'll find it features a 16,000 DPI Owl-Eye sensor which should be ample for all your gaming needs, especially for FPS'.
+The Kain 202 AIMO also utilises Roccat's Titan Switch feature, which should allow for some accurate and responsive button presses.

 It has RGB that can be configured with Roccat's clever Swarm Software, and out of the box, should be nice and vivid.
 Battery life of 35 hours with backlighting on full is also pretty good.